iorga-group/debattons/README.md

-# Débattons
+# DÃ©battons

 > Methodical debate platform based on user empowerment

-"Débattons" is a French word that means "Let's debate".
+"DÃ©battons" is a French word that means "Let's debate".

 The aim of this debate platform is to trust users to level up the discussions quality, so that from collective knowledge would emerge best responses to every question put in debate.
 It is a sort of Wikipedia for debates.